-This Halloween season, the United Kingdom is in the grip of a wet weather-induced pumpkin shortage.
-As a result, some British trick-or-treaters may be greeted at the doorstep on October 31 not by a carved pumpkin, but by what looks like the disembodied head of a jaundiced Voldemort.
+In 2015, the United Kingdom was in the grip of a wet weather-induced pumpkin shortage.
+As a result, some British trick-or-treaters were greeted at the doorstep on October 31 not by a carved pumpkin, but by what looked like the disembodied head of a jaundiced Voldemort.
 That is a carved turnip, and it is—sorry, pumpkin-proud Americans—the original jack-o’-lantern.

 According to English Heritage, which manages over 400 of England’s historic buildings, monuments and sites, jack-o’-lanterns originated in Ireland, “where people have been carving turnips and other root vegetables for centuries, to ward off evil spirits.”
 Irish legend holds there was an actual man named Jack, who was “cursed to spend all of time roaming the earth with only a burning coal (inside a carved out turnip) to light the way, as his punishment for trying to trick the devil.”